Creating a Virtual Studio

 Studio owners and admins can release it at any time by clicking on the red "STOP" button in the lower-left corner.

 To help save resources (and ultimately your costs), studios have a timer that will automatically stop them when it expires.
 The timer starts out at 60 minutes, but can be increased up to 180 minutes at any time by dragging the slider located next to the "STOP" button towards the right.
-You can also add an extra 10 minutes at any time by clicking on the stopwatch icon with a "+" inside of it.

 By default, subscribers will not be able to modify any studio settings or invite other subscribers.
 You can grant them permission to do these things by enabling the "Admin" toggle located next to their name.
 Note that admins can also start and extend the time for studios, and the studio's owner (or creator) is responsible for any charges they incur.